callstackincubator/react-native-fast-io/README.md

 - Uses direct callbacks per WebSocket instance.
 [React Native broadcasts all events to JS and filters by connection ID, which is less efficient](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/React/CoreModules/RCTWebSocketModule.mm#L144-L157)
 - It will throw when attempting to close WebSocket connection with a code other than 1000 or outside of range 3000-4999.
 This is spec compliant behavior and something [not supported by React Native's WebSocket implementation](https://github.com/facebook/react-native/blob/af384a914a4e9ef6a5d25b00bc14b0483e5af879/packages/react-native/Libraries/WebSocket/WebSocket.js#L221)

-### Benchmarks
+## Benchmarks

-> [!NOTE]
+> [!IMPORTANT]
 > Benchmarks shown below operate in controlled environments and may not accurately reflect real-world performance.
 Results can vary significantly based on factors such as:
 > - Device model and OS version
 > - Network conditions and latency
 > - Message payload size and type
 > - Application state and concurrent operations

+> [!CAUTION]
-These benchmarks are provided to demonstrate theoretical performance benefits and should be used as a general reference rather than absolute performance indicators.
+> These benchmarks are provided to demonstrate theoretical performance benefits and should be used as a general reference rather than absolute performance indicators.

+### Methodology

+All tests were performed with local WebSocket server to minimize network variance.
+Each test was run enough times to have 10 samples, after removing outliers.
 You can browse the benchmark code [here](example/tests/benchmark.tsx) and check each message payload [here](example/tests/payloads.ts).

+In the future, we would like to add benchmarks for:
+- CPU usage during message processing
+- Memory footprint during large transfers
+- Connection establishment time
+- Concurrent connection handling
+- Message latency under high load

+Your contributions are welcome!
+Check out our [contributing guidelines](CONTRIBUTING.md) to help improve these benchmarks.

+### Results

-### Small JSON payload - Text
+#### Small JSON payload - Text

 <table>
   <tr>